Nicole Jolicoeur

 Nicole Jolicoeur (1947) is a Canadian artist from Quebec, best known for her work in photography and video.
 In the late 1980s, much of her work was inspired by research into Jean-Martin Charcot's theories on feminine "hysteria."

 Life

 Jolicoeur was born in 1947 in Beauceville, Quebec.
 She received an MFA from Rutgers University.

+Since the 1980s, Jolicoeur has developed a multidisciplinary practice that articulates image and text within installed devices, to which video was subsequently added.
+Her work examines modes of representation of the female subject, drawing on varied sources, including the history of psychiatry (particularly Jean-Martin Charcot's work on "female hysteria"), anthropology, religious iconography, and photographic archives.
+Jolicoeur is also interested in narration, self-representation, and the performative dimensions of the voice.

+Her works have been presented since the 1970s in numerous exhibitions in Canada, Europe, and the United States.
+They are part of several permanent public collections, including those of the Musée national des beaux-arts du Québec, the National Gallery of Canada, and the Musée-Château d'Annecy, as well as the Canada Council for the Arts Art Bank.

 Collections

 Jolicoeur's work is included in the collections of: